 1. The congehital nystagmus in RPE65-deficient Briards was equivalent to human INS.

 2. Nystagmus damping in the canine model of LCA, demonstrated the successful application of gene therapy.
+3. In human patients, this gene therapy is now preventing the blindness that results from LCA.

 In 2012, COMLAB was relocated to the Animal Facility of SUMA Akron City Hospital in Akron OH so that we could collaborate with Dr. Richard Hertle on a study of the effects of a chemical solution, administered as eye drops, on INS.
 We had two puppies shipped from the Bolton Large Animal Facility near Philadelphia to the SUMA lab.
 If we demonstrate both safety and efficacy of this chemical eye drop on INS, we may have a new and effective treatment that can be self-administered on an as-needed basis.